bitrix24/b24restdocs/api-reference/sale/shipment/sale-shipment-update.md

 >
 > Who can execute the method: administrator

-This method updates a shipment.
+This method updates the shipment.

 ## Method Parameters